thereviews/thereviews.github.io/_posts/2022-10-06-NVR-security-camera.md

 <!-- /wp:separator -->

 <!-- wp:heading {"level":3} -->
-<h3 class="wp-block-heading">3.
-Lorex 4K NVR with Smart Deterrence (Best for Outdoor Security)</h3>
+<h3 class="wp-block-heading"><strong>3.
+Lorex 4K NVR with Smart Deterrence (Best for Outdoor Security)</strong></h3>
 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>Includes deterrence features like sirens and spotlights.
-Ideal for outdoor camera users and full system setups alike.
-IP67 weather-resistant cameras with color night vision.</p>
+<p>This Lorex system includes deterrence features like spotlights and sirens, making it perfect for outdoor environments where preventing intrusion is key.
+The footage is crystal clear even at night, and the cameras are built to withstand tough weather conditions.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->